jabez-du-preez/wbwr-assessment/README.md

 ### `npm install`

-Run npm install to install all necessary dependences
+Run npm install to install all necessary dependencies

 In the project directory, you can run: